 1. Galway Christmas Market

-We cannot deny there’s a small part of all of us that adore the street food and browsing around all the different stalls even if you don’t have two pennies to rub together.
-Ranging from Crepes to Bratwurst, there is a real international vibe around the market, in turn, generating a warm atmosphere.
+How can one deny there’s a small part of all of us that adore sampling international cuisines and browsing around all the different stalls even if you don’t have two pennies to rub together.
+Ranging from Crepes to Bratwurst, there is a real multinational vibe around the market, in turn, generating a warm atmosphere.
 The amusement rides include a 32 meter high Big Wheel, Santas grotto & the popular Bier Keller.

 A visit to Galway Christmas Market is incomplete without at least one stop at the beer tent.
-Generally, it is packed to the rafters most if not every night as the Christmas music rings out around the tent & the German steins are in big supply.
-Often, folk argue that the visit to the tent is focused on the novelty of the German stein glasses rather than a night out on the beer.
+Generally, it is packed to the rafters most if not every night as the Christmas music rings out around the tent & the Steins are in big supply.
+Often, folk argue that the visit to the tent is focused on the novelty of the Stein glasses rather than a night out on the beer.

 3. Christmas Busking on Shop Street